Bengal1/Simple-CNN-Guide/README.md

 <img src="https://github.com/Bengal1/Simple-CNN-Guide/assets/34989887/949de912-716e-438c-9a41-c864ba930128" align="right" height="300"/>

 The convolutional layer performs a dot product between two matrices, where one matrix is the set of learnable parameters otherwise known as a kernel, and the other matrix is portion of the layer's input.
-The parameters to optimize are the kernels.
-After forward-pass
+The parameters to optimize are the kernels (filters).

+In a forward-pass, the filter go through the input in the form of scanning according to its specifications ([stride](https://deepai.org/machine-learning-glossary-and-terms/stride), [padding](https://deepai.org/machine-learning-glossary-and-terms/padding) etc.), and for every filter stop a convolution (cross-correlation) operation is performed on the corresponding portion of the input to build one output value (As you can see in the image on the side).

 #### Pooling Layer